 Enter Kalina Silverman, an American Research Scholar reinventing small talk and transforming it into BIG TALK.

 I was first introduced to Kalina’s “Big Talk‘ concept in one of those inevitable small talk situations… a group outing.
 Not just any group outing, an outing full of people I didn’t know.

-This new acquaintance had come armed with great conversation and was willing to ask … “If you knew you were going to die on Monday, what would you do tomorrow” a far better conversation than where do you work and a much more interesting way to learn about someone.
+Midst all the small talk and bog standard get-to-know-you chit chat, one of my new acquaintances dropped a bombshell … she’d come armed with great conversation starters and was willing to use them … “If you knew you were going to die on Monday, what would you do tomorrow” a far better conversation than where do you work and a much more interesting way to learn about someone.

 I often think … I’m more interesting than small talk would lead you to believe, but how would anybody know.

 This idea of Big Talk has got me thinking… but not quite sure what to do with this notion of big talk.
 Do I start a club?
 Do I stroll around work and social gatherings asking the big questions or do I simply just work it into everyday conversation.
 I keep waiting for my chance or opportunity to make an impact on the world but don’t really know what or how I’m actually going to do to make this mark.